-- (a) At the Council for trade in services, discussions are being held on issues including the above-mentioned LDC services waiver, the Work Programme on electronic commerce, which was agreed upon at the 9th WTO Ministerial Conference, and a new agreement on trade in services (TiSA; see 3) below). - (b) At the Working Party on Domestic Regulations, following the Hong Kong Ministerial Declaration, in which Members agreed to develop discipline of Domestic Regulation (international regulations on the license/standard of qualifications/procedures regarding supply of services) before the conclusion of current Round; discussions have been undertaken in parallel with market access negotiations.
+- (a) At the Council for Trade in Services, discussions are being held on issues including the above-mentioned LDC services waiver, the WORK PROGRAMME ON ELECTRONIC COMMERCE, which was agreed upon at a series of Ministerial Conferences, and cybersecurity laws in China and Vietnam (see Part I, Chapter I Trade in Services, (5) Chinese Cybersecurity Law, and Chapter 2, 4.
+Vietnam, Trade in Services, Cybersecurity Law (Draft)). - (b) At the Working Party on Domestic Regulations, following the Hong Kong Ministerial Declaration, in which Members agreed to develop discipline of Domestic Regulation (international regulations on the license/standard of qualifications/procedures regarding supply of services) before the conclusion of current Round; discussions have been undertaken in parallel with market access negotiations.
 As a result of intensive discussions, the chairman's text with annotations of probable points of conflict and controversy was made publicly available on March 14, 2010.
 During 2011, despite intensive work on preparing draft text, substantial convergence was not achieved among Members regarding substantive matters of regulation.
-Currently, discussions mainly focus on: (i) technical standards, (ii) domestic regulations in regional trade agreements, and (iii) formulation of rules under Article VI: 4 of the GATS). - (c) The Committee on Specific Commitments discusses services classification issues that may arise from possible changes in the development of business and technology.
-At present, discussions on the classification of "new services" that are not yet classified are taking place, and opinions are being exchanged with regard to the nature of cloud computing services. - (d) At the Working Party on GATS Rules, discussions on emergency safeguard measures, government procurement and subsidies are being held.
-Discussions on emergency safeguard provisions in regional trade agreements initiated in 2014 are ongoing.
-Discussions on government procurement are also continuing, and the final version of the Staff Working Paper was completed in November 2014.
+Currently, discussions continue to mainly focus on formulation of rules on domestic regulation under Article VI: 4 of the GATS. - (c) The Committee on Specific Commitments discusses services classification issues that may arise from possible changes in the development of business and technology.
+At present, discussions on the classification of "new services" that are not yet classified are taking place. - (d) At the Working Party on GATS Rules, discussions on emergency safeguard measures, government procurement and subsidies were held as explained below.
+The Working Party did not meet in 2017.
+Discussions on emergency safeguard provisions in regional trade agreements initiated in 2014 were ongoing.
+The final version of the Staff Working Paper concerning government procurement was completed in November 2014.
 As regards subsidies, the Secretariat issued the revised version of its Background Note in January 2015, to which several Members made comments.
-More conceptual work on subsidies would be needed. - (e) The committee on Trade in Financial services is holding discussions on trade in financial services and development, regulatory issues in financial services, and technical issues (classification issues), etc. Regarding trade in financial services and development, discussions on "financial inclusion" are ongoing, and several Members provided information on their overall conditions.
-The committee also continues to monitor the status of acceptance of the 5th Protocol of GATS (Brazil has not accepted).